Version History¶

 - Potentially breaking changes

-now yields nothing when its iterable is empty.This library now advertises support for Python 3.7+.
+grouper()no longer accepts an integer as its first argument.
+Previously this raised aDeprecationWarning.collate()has been removed.
+Use the built-inheapq.merge()instead.windowed()now yields nothing when its iterable is empty.This library now advertises support for Python 3.7+.

 - New functions